 Following the initial review period of two years from the date of the IANA Stewardship Transition, a longer period in between reviews would be advisable to avoid the constant flow of reviews, while still accounting for the emerging or evolving needs of IANA customers and the ICANN community.
 We recommend that subsequent reviews be initiated on a calendar basis with a recommended standard period of no more than five-year intervals.

-While the IANA Function Review will normally be scheduled based on a regular five-year rotation with other ICANN reviews, a Special IANA Function Review may be also be initiated by community action.
+While the IANA Function Review will normally be scheduled based on a regular rotation or no more than five years with other ICANN reviews, a Special IANA Function Review may also be initiated.

-Reviews would be focused on identifying necessary changes or amendments to the existing statement of work.
+Periodic IANA Function Reviews would be focused on the performance of PTI against the IANA SOW, as well as reviewing the IANA SOW to determine if any amendments should be recommended.
 The outcomes of an IANA Function Review are not limited and could include a variety of recommendations.

 What should be the process for reviewing or amending IANA SOWs (including approval by the community and acceptance by ICANN)?